 Every year sees new challenges in the EMS field, ranging from increased skills to new products to improve patient care.
 Shasta County falls within the Sierra-Sacramento Valley Local Emergency Medical Service Agency (S-SV).
 This agency dictates the policy for how medical emergencies are handled and the equipment used.
-In order for S-SV to adjust policies as needed continuous reporting from the field is required.
-The Department's EMS Coordinator is the point of contact for S-SV, as well as ensuring all EMS training, equipment purchasing, and record compliance is completed.
+For S-SV to adjust policies as needed, continuous reporting from the field is required.
+The Department's EMS Coordinator is the point of contact for S-SV, and ensures all EMS training, equipment purchasing, and record compliance is completed.